-Sydney Hospital (incorporating Sydney Eye Hospital) has 117 beds and a 24 hour Accident and Emergency service.
+Sydney Hospital and Sydney Eye Hospital has 113 beds and a 24 hour Accident and Emergency service.
 It provides inpatient and outpatient services in general medicine, general surgery, orthopaedics, ENT, hand surgery, and ophthalmology.
-There are 70 visiting medical staff, 7 staff specialists and 45 resident medical officers (including Sydney Eye Hospital staff).
+There are 70 visiting medical staff, 4 staff specialists and 45 resident medical officers.

 Located on the Sydney Hospital site is the Sydney Sexual Health Centre and the Occupational Health and Safety Centre.
-The Hospital Complex also includes the Sydney Eye Hospital, and the Kirketon Road Centre in Kings Cross.
+The Hospital Complex also includes the Kirketon Road Centre in Kings Cross.